embrace-io/embrace-docs/content/ios/features/configuration-file.md

 Controls Embrace's capture of tap coordinates within the app.
 When disabled, Embrace still captures taps but not the exact coordinates of the tap.
 The default is on.

+#### CAPTURE_TAPPED_ELEMENTS *boolean, optional*

+Controls Embrace's capture of tap element names within the app.
+When disabled, Embrace still captures taps but not the name of the elements of the tap.
+The default is on.

 #### BACKGROUND_FETCH_CAPTURE_ENABLE *boolean, optional*

 If enabled, Embrace will swizzle and capture requests made via the background task downloading API.
 The default if off.